 Working with Nature by Jeremy Purseglove (Profile Books).

 The award was first introduced in 2015.
 Last year attracted an unprecedented number of nominations reflecting the increasing number of books dedicated to the natural world.

 Previous winners are: Gods of the Morning by John Lister-Kaye (2015), The Wood for the Trees by Richard Fortey (2016) The Seabird's Cry by Adam Nicolson (2017) and Wilding by Isabella Tree (2018).

-The judging panel will meet in June to agree and announce the overall winner of the £1000 prize.
+The judging panel will meet on 3 June 2020 to agree and announce the overall winner of the £1000 prize.